OdongAlican/Embedding-images-and-videos/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Appreciation to my coding Partner and mentor

 ## 📝 License